OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Methodology

-\paragraph{\normalfont\textbf{Vision-language models}} To address the limitations of traditional categorical classification models in building attribute analysis, we leverage InternVL2.5 \citep{chen2024expanding}, an open-source multimodal large language model (MLLM) designed for unified visual-language reasoning.
-As depicted in Figure~\ref{fig_vlm_model}, InternVL2.5 is built on the ``ViT-MLP-LLM'' paradigm by integrating a scalable vision encoder (InternViT)~\citep{chen2024internvl}, a multi-layer perceptron (MLP) projector, and a large language model (LLM).
+\paragraph{Vision-language models.} To address the limitations of traditional CV models in building attribute analysis, we leverage InternVL3~\citep{zhu2025internvl3}, an open-source MLLM designed for unified visual-language reasoning.
+As depicted in Figure~\ref{fig_vlm_model}, InternVL3 is built on the ``ViT-MLP-LLM'' paradigm by integrating a scalable vision encoder (InternViT)~\citep{chen2024internvl}, a multi-layer perceptron (MLP) projector, and a large language model (LLM).
 The vision encoder is InternViT-300M-448px-V2.5, a distilled variant of the 6B-parameter model optimized via dynamic high-resolution training and next token prediction (NTP) loss \citep{chen2024expanding}.
 This architecture processes 448×448 pixel image tiles through a pixel unshuffle operation, reducing 1024 visual tokens to 256 for efficient cross-modal alignment.

 The model is selected for its general-purpose captioning and open-vocabulary classification capabilities, critical for capturing the multifaceted attributes of buildings (e.g., material, style, type) within a unified framework.
-Unlike conventional models restricted to predefined labels, InternVL2.5’s contrastive vision-language pretraining enables semantic reasoning over diverse facade characteristics, aligning with our goal of holistic building profiling.
+Unlike conventional models restricted to predefined labels, InternVL’s contrastive vision-language pretraining enables semantic reasoning over diverse facade characteristics, aligning with our goal of holistic building profiling.
 Full-model tuning is conducted through optimizing three components (Figure~\ref{fig_vlm_model}): (1) InternViT-300M Vision Encoder: Retrained on street-level building images to enhance facade feature extraction, leveraging dynamic high-resolution (448px) inputs; (2) MLP Projector: Adjusted to align building-specific visual tokens with textual embeddings in the LLM space; (3) LLM Head: Fine-tuned using the corpus of building characteristic descriptions to generate structured captions.
+Here, we recast façade profiling as a multi-attribute text prediction task: all attributes and captions are encoded in a fixed-template prompt, and the MLLM is fine-tuned to generate that structured output.
+A single token-level cross-entropy loss implicitly handles both attribute prediction and free-form captioning, without requiring custom loss functions.